RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 ## Bar Admission & Discipline

-When it comes to MISCONDUCT, is the standard for ADMISSION to the bar the same as DISCIPLINE of the bar?
+When it comes to misconduct is the standard for admission to the bar the same as discipline of the bar?

 In other words, if Lawyer Dooling would not be disbarred for possession of marijuana, does that mean that Law Student Dooling should be admitted to the bar for doing the same thing?